 5. It contains many nutrients

-The nutrients in ginger are a wish list for the super-healthy: Vitamin C, niacin, riboflavin, and thiamine are all contained in this robust rhizome.
+The nutrients in ginger are a wish list for the super-healthy: vitamin C, niacin, riboflavin, and thiamine are all contained in this robust rhizome.
 Ginger also contains magnesium for nerve and muscle function and for stimulating energy production.
-This makes ginger a prime candidate to include in morning juices and post-workout smoothies, sprinkled over oatmeal, or added to coffee for a healthy energy boost when you need it most.
+This makes ginger a prime candidate to include in morning juices and post-workout smoothies, sprinkle over oatmeal, or add to coffee for a healthy energy boost when you need it most.
 Combined with other healthful ingredients, it’s a valuable add-in that will ramp up your daily nutrient intake.

 Ginger tea is a delicious option, too; sweetened with a bit of honey and milk, it can become a ritual for starting or winding down your day.
 Even low-sugar ginger candies with a spicy kick make a handy and fun way to get your ginger fix.
 But beware of sweet treats like gingerbread and ginger muffins that also include a fair amount of sugar and oils.
 These other additives can end up working against you where your health is concerned and are best consumed in moderation.